 Lawsuits involving auto product liability deal with who is responsible when a hidden defect in a vehicle, vehicle part, or equipment causes harm.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our New York product defect lawyers understand the many dangers facing drivers every day and how injured victims can recover from their losses.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our New York product defect lawyers understand the many dangers facing drivers every day and how injured victims can recover from their losses.
 If you or a loved one has been harmed by a defective vehicle, don’t face automakers on your own.
 Call our legal team today at (212) 986-7353 at start your case off right with a free consultation.

 Most types of auto product liability defects fall into one of three categories: manufacturing defects, design defects, and warning defects.